EADS shareholders back sweeping ownership change

 Enders pledged to prevent the buyback penalizing future growth, capital investment or a dividend policy which he said would be significantly more attractive than in the past.

-EADS left open its options on how to implement the buyback, whose cost has risen sharply since it was announced in December, igniting a 39 percent rally in the shares since year end.
+The aerospace group left open its options on how to implement the buyback, whose potential value has risen sharply since it was first announced in December, igniting a 39 percent rally in the share price since the start of this year.

-France and Germany will hold core stakes of 12 percent each in EADS and Spain 4 percent, with a lock-up expiring on July 31.
+France and Germany will hold core stakes of 12 percent each in EADS, with Spain at 4 percent.

-While supporters of Boeing, which is locked in a trade dispute with Airbus over subsidies, have said the stakes show EADS remains in the thrall of European governments, Enders said France, in particular, had relinquished real powers.

-Acting through Lagardere, Paris could previously veto buys of over 500 million euros, a relatively small sum in aerospace.

 A special non-voting foundation has been set up to hold any surplus government shares to avoid crossing the 30 percent threshold for a mandatory bid under Dutch law.

-Spain is taking advantage of the changes to sell most of its surplus, or 1.15 percent of EADS, more quickly than expected.
+But EADS shares fell 3 percent after the company said Spain would take advantage of the changes to sell most of its surplus, or 1.15 percent of EADS, more quickly than expected in a move likely to raise around 400 million euros.

-The move is likely to fuel questions over whether France will also sell a 3 percent stake left outside the new government shareholder block, but officials say no decision has been taken.

-The changes approved in Amsterdam on Wednesday will take effect once the transition is completed, probably on April 2.
-EADS said parties to the new ownership agreement had agreed to let Spain sell its extra shares between then and April 9.
+The sale could be carried out by April 9, it said.
+The changes approved at the Amsterdam shareholder meeting will take effect once the transition is completed, probably on April 2.

 (Editing by James Regan and David Holmes)